miurla/babyagi-ui/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/miiura?style=social)](https://twitter.com/miiura)
 [![GitHub Repo stars](https://img.shields.io/github/stars/miurla/babyagi-ui?style=social)](https://github.com/miurla/babyagi-ui/stargazers)

+> [!CAUTION]
+> This project started in May 2023.
+Currently, the AI Agent has moved to the next phase.
+Its role of allowing users to easily try out BabyAGI (AI Agent) has ended.
+This project has already been archived.

 BabyAGI UI is designed to make it easier to run and develop with [babyagi](https://github.com/yoheinakajima/babyagi) in a web app, like a ChatGPT.
 This is a port of [babyagi](https://github.com/yoheinakajima/babyagi) with [Langchain.js](https://github.com/hwchase17/langchainjs) and build a user interface.